JuliaMath/IntelVectorMath.jl/README.md

 ## Basic install

-To use IntelVectorMath.jl, you must have the shared libraries of the Intel Vector Math Library avilable on your system.
+To use IntelVectorMath.jl, you must have the shared libraries of the Intel Vector Math Library available on your system.
 The easiest option is to use [MKL.jl](https://github.com/JuliaComputing/MKL.jl) via
 ```julia
 julia> ] add https://github.com/JuliaComputing/MKL.jl.git